 Discover more from Seth Dillon

-Did you enjoy reading this as much as I hated writing it?
-If so, get on the list for more.
+If you enjoyed reading this as much as I hated writing it, get on the list for more.